 • Unlimited company (uc) – Cuideachta Neamhtheoranta (cn).

-Incorporating a company with limited liability without including the company type “Designated Activity Company” or “Company Limited by Guarantee” at the end of the company’s name
+It is possible to incorporate a company with limited liability without including the company type “Designated Activity Company” or “Company Limited by Guarantee” at the end of the company’s name.

-The phrases “Designated Activity Company” or “Cuideachta Ghníomhaíochta Ainmnithe” (See Section 971 Companies Act 2014) or “Company Limited by Guarantee” or “Cuideachta faoi theorainn Ráthaíochta” (See Section 1180 Companies Act 2014) may be dropped from the company’s name where:
+The phrases “Designated Activity Company” or “Cuideachta Ghníomhaíochta Ainmnithe” (see Section 971 of the Companies Act 2014 for more information) or “Company Limited by Guarantee” or “Cuideachta faoi theorainn Ráthaíochta” (see Section 1180 of the Companies Act 2014 for more information) may be dropped from the company’s name where:

 (a) its objects are the promotion of commerce, art, science, education, religion, charity or any other prescribed object, and